-3c 2.28 Scots 1955 PAWS Connecting Green Belt,
+3c 2.28 Scots pine 1955 PAWS Green Belt, Planted

-pine restoration People with Planted Ancient
+restoration Ancient Woodland

-woods & trees Woodland Site
+Site

 Sub compartment 3c is an area of high forest broken up in to three separate areas within compartment 3.
 The stand is predominantly made up of Corsican Pine estimated to have been established around 1955.